Pick a Reading Partner

 PARP programs vary in length, there is no annual or required theme, and can run at little to no cost!

-NYS PTA has created the Pick A Reading Partner (PARP) Toolkit (Coming Soon – updated 2023-24 version) for your review!
+NYS PTA has created the Pick A Reading Partner (PARP) Toolkit for your review!
 And Check out these great ideas on how to PARP in a Virtual Environment!

 Goal of the Award: